World’s oldest marathon runner dies in a hit-and-run at 114

 (CNN) — The world’s oldest marathon runner, Fauja Singh, who was still competing after turning 100 more than a decade ago, died in a hit-and-run on Monday, according to India police.
 He was 114.

-He was sent to the Srimann Hospital in Jalandhar district where he succumbed to injuries sustained to his head and ribs, Jalandhar Rural Senior Superintendent of Police Harvinder Singh Virk said.
+He was sent to the Shrimann Hospital in Jalandhar district where he succumbed to injuries sustained to his head and ribs, Jalandhar Rural Senior Superintendent of Police Harvinder Singh Virk said.

-“We are working on identifying the vehicle.
-We are using CCTV footage in the area to trace the vehicle and have dispatched teams that are working on it,” the superintendent told CNN, adding that a passerby witnessed the accident.
+Police arrested a suspect on Tuesday after examining CCTV footage, he said later, adding that a case has been registered under negligent driving and culpable homicide not amounting to murder.

+The 26-year-old accused lives overseas and his family in Canada has been informed, inspector Hardev Preet Singh at Adampur police station told CNN on Wednesday, as he was brought to Jalandhar district court.

 Singh only started running marathons when he was 89, after he moved to England following the death of his wife and son.